opfesoft/sol-docs/db/world/npc_vendor.md

 ### GM mode

 If you open the vendor's inventory in GM mode, you will see all the items sold by the vendor.
-If you disable GM mode, you will see the items sold like a normal player (e.g. only for your own faction or class etc.).
+If you disable GM mode, you will see the items sold like a normal player (e.g. only for your own faction or class etc.; if you can't use an item and cannot trade it, you won't see it listed).